 Manteca’s Financials: A Story of Resilience and Progress

-MANTECA, CALIFORNIA, UNITED STATES, April 13, 2024 /EINPresswire.com/ -- In a transformative move towards fiscal responsibility and resiliency, Manteca has embarked on a journey of financial revitalization under the leadership of City Manager Toni Lundgren, and Finance Director, Shay Narayan.
+MANTECA, CALIFORNIA, USA, April 16, 2024 /EINPresswire.com/ -- In a transformative move towards fiscal responsibility and resiliency, Manteca has embarked on a journey of financial revitalization under the leadership of City Manager Toni Lundgren, and Finance Director, Shay Narayan.
 Overcoming past challenges of late audits and financial uncertainty, the City of Manteca is now ushering in a new era of stability and prosperity.

 City Council Members From left to right City of Manteca City Council Members Charlie Halford, Jose Nuño, Mayor Gary Singh, Vice Mayor David Breitenbucher, and Mike Morowit.